chanpreetsingh1297-code/custom-autograd-engine/README.md

 # Custom Autograd Engine

-Hey there!
 Thanks for checking out my project.
 I built this lightweight, object-oriented automatic differentiation (Autograd) engine and neural network framework completely from scratch in pure Python.

 The core objective of this project was to step away from high-level, abstracted deep learning APIs (like PyTorch or TensorFlow) to investigate and implement the underlying computational mechanics from first principles.
 This framework models mathematical operations as an explicitly tracked, dynamically constructed **Directed Acyclic Graph (DAG)**, executing reverse-mode automatic differentiation (backpropagation) across arbitrary scalar topologies.